jniemann66/code-task/docs/README-flight-server.md

 ##Test Methodology

-This project was developed using a strict TDD methodology.
+The server component was developed using a strict TDD methodology.
 No new functionality was added without first having an existing test written.
 Testing is done using Mocha and Chai.
 The test suite can be run at any time using the **npm test** command

 ##installation

 ###Prerequisite:

-* Node.js v4 or higher needs to be installed on the target platform
+* **Node.js v4** or higher needs to be installed on the target platform
-* npm needs to be installed on the target platform Please visit [https://nodejs.org/](https://nodejs.org) for details on how to install Node on particular platforms
+* **npm** needs to be installed on the target platform Please visit [https://nodejs.org/](https://nodejs.org) for details on how to install Node on particular platforms

-* mocha (used for testing) needs to be installed globally
+* **mocha** (used for testing) needs to be installed *globally*

 these packages usually need to be installed with admin permission.
 For example, on ubuntu: